Fátima Carneiro: Career

 After receiving her doctorate Carneiro became a senior investigator at the Institute of Molecular Pathology and Immunology of the University of Porto (IPATIMUP).
 She is now also a researcher at the Instituto de Investigação e Inovação em Saúde da Universidade do Porto (Institute of Investigation and Innovation in Health of the University of Porto (i3S).
-In 2001, she was made a professor of anatomical pathology at the University of Porto Medical Faculty, where she is now a full professor, and, in the same year, was appointed as head of department of anatomical pathology at the University Hospital Centre of São João in Porto.
+In 2001, she was made a professor of anatomical pathology at the University of Porto Medical Faculty, where she is now a full professor, and, in the same year, was appointed as head of department of anatomical pathology at the University Hospital of São João in Porto.
 Also in 2001, she became a member of the executive committee of the European Society of Pathology.
 From 2006 to 2009, Carneiro was vice-president of the Portuguese National Academy of Medicine; in 2007 she was a member of the Scientific Council of the International Gastric Cancer Association and in 2011-2013 she was president of the European Society of Pathology.
 She coordinated the Portuguese National Network of Tumour Banks in 2008.
-In 2009 Carneiro was the Portuguese delegate to the EU's Seventh Framework Programme to discuss Theme 1, Health Cooperation.
+In 2009 Carneiro was the Portuguese delegate to the European Union's Seventh Framework Programme to discuss Theme 1, Health Cooperation.
 From 2017 she chaired the National Academy of Medicine.
 She is a member of the European Society of Pathology's Working Group on Digestive Diseases.

-Carneiro specialises in stomach cancer research, which is the third-most deadly type of cancer in Portugal.
+Carneiro specialises in stomach cancer research, which is the third-deadliest type of cancer in Portugal.
 Her research projects have been directed towards the understanding of the etiopathogenesis of gastric cancer, mainly focusing on the study of the interplay between Helicobacter pylori virulence factors and host genetic susceptibility; and to the molecular basis of sporadic and familial gastric carcinoma development, with an emphasis on hereditary diffuse gastric cancer.
 She is an editor of the volume on Tumours of the Digestive System (part of the WHO Blue Books on Classification of Tumours).
 She is the managing editor of Virchows Archiv, the European Journal of Pathology.
 In addition, she is, or has been, on the editorial board of Pathology Update, the Journal of Cellular and Molecular Medicine (JCMM), Jornal Português de Gastrenterologia and the Turkish Journal of Pathology.